TL;DR

 Some research suggests that diets containing olive oil may support healthy blood sugar regulation and insulin sensitivity.
 Because it is primarily composed of monounsaturated fat, olive oil may help slow digestion and reduce sharp spikes in blood glucose when consumed with carbohydrate-rich meals.

-These effects may partly explain why olive oil–rich diets are often associated with lower rates of type 2 diabetes in population studies.
+These effects may partly explain why olive oil rich diets are often associated with lower rates of type 2 diabetes in population studies.
+Moreover, olive oil may positively impact the gut microbiome, benefitting the immune system.

 Brain Health